commercialhaskell/stack/doc/lock_files.md

 3. For each incomplete package location:
     * Lookup the value in the map created in (1)
     * If present: use that completed information
-    * Otherwise: complete the information using the procedure in "creation"
+    * Otherwise: complete the information using the same completion procedure from Pantry as in "creation"

 This should minimize the number of changes to packages incurred.